 Choosing to Close Your Library or Keep It Open

-During these uncertain times, many Little Free Library stewards are weighing the question of whether or not their library should stay open.
+During these uncertain times, some Little Free Library stewards are weighing the question of whether or not their library should stay open.

-Many stewards wish to provide a beacon of hope to their neighbors by leaving their Little Free Library open.
-Some continue to share books, while others converted their libraries into sharing boxes offering items like canned goods and toilet paper for neighbors in need.
+Many stewards wish to provide a beacon of hope to their neighbors by keeping their Little Free Library open.
+The majority continue to share books, which is more important than ever while schools and public libraries are closed.
+Others have converted their libraries into sharing boxes offering items like canned goods and toilet paper for neighbors in need.
 Passersby can then interact with the Little Free Library as they see fit.
 (Read about ways Little Free Library stewards are lending a hand here.)
-In order to help individuals and families who may need essential supplies, we are maintaining a sharing-box map to make it easy to find sharing boxes worldwide.

 “The strength of the Little Free Library network has been the wonderful individuals that volunteer to steward a Little Free Library,” says Little Free Library executive director Greig Metzger.
 “These engaged community members make decisions on design, placement, and how to support their library.

 “We share all the information we have but defer to the wisdom of the local steward to act in accordance with what the CDC and local health authorities recommend.”